districtr/districtr/docs/06charts/datalayersplugin.md

 ## Optional Sections

 Optional sections are contingent on hard-coded logic that generally sources
 a new `Layer` from `/assets/` and includes a toggle button for display in the map with display characteristics like line color and width.
 Sometimes, a labels layer is loaded in parallel.
+For more information, check out the full inventory of Spatial Exceptions.
+Loadable layers include...

 - "Show Boundary", from `/assets/city_border/`
-  - Miami, Miami-Date County, FL
-  - Rochester, Olmsted County, MN
-  - Asheville, Buncome Bounty, NC
-  - St. Louis, Duluth County, MN
 - "Show Boundary", from `/assets/current_districts/`
-  - Winston-Salem, Forsythe County, NC
 - "Voter Precincts", from `/assets/current_districts/`
-  - Baltimore, MD
 - "School Districts", from `/assets/current_districts/`
-  - Akron, Cincinnati, Cleveleland, Toldeo, southeast and central Ohio
-  - Indiana
-  - Missiouri
-  - New Hampshire
-  - Wisonsin for all types
-  - Michicagn
 -  "Cities and Towns" from `/assets/current_districts/`
-  - Indiana
-  - Central Ohio
 - Enacted Plans from `assets/current_districts/`
-  - State Assembly, State Senate and U.S. House for Los Angeles, CA
 - "Boundaries" from `/assets/current_districts/`
-  - El Paso, TX when base units aren't precincts.

 Finally, the following when permited by `spatial_abilities(state.place.id)`
 - American Indian Districts from `addAmerIndianLayer(tab, state)`